MateusRissoDiBlasio/Product-list-with-cart-solution/README.md

 ### What I learned

-There are many ways to achieve this final result, but within the process I've only used what i know so far, so it became harder, therefore solving this challenge showed me that, although its not the simpler way, I did it, and this motivates me to keep going.
+There are many ways to achieve this final result, but within the process I've only used what I know so far, so it became harder, therefore solving this challenge showed me that, although its not the simpler way, I did it, and this motivates me to keep going.

 ### Continued development